JuliaConstraints/JuliaConstraints.github.io/docs/src/constraints/intro.md

     - **Constraint:** A general mathematical predicate involving variables.
     - **Constraint Instantiation:** The application of a constraint to specific variables.
     - **Configuration:** A specific assignment of values to the variables.
-    - **Constraint Satisfaction/Violation:** Whether a configuration meets or fails to meet a constraint.
+    - **Constraint Satisfaction/Violation:** Whether a configuration meets or fails a constraint.

 ### Constraint